freshinfrancis/Assignment2/README.md

 - Modified the Aggregation Server and created a intermediate storage temporary file so that the Server can withstand crashes.
 The data is stored in temp file and after validation is sent to the permanent data file.

 - Next, I modified the Aggregation Server Code to include the success and failure codes while execution

+- Next, I modified the Aggregation Server Code to have default port as 4567 and also have the option to put port no in command line argument